emtronictech/pockethernet-v1-macos-updater/README.md

 Open the Pockethernet USB serial port
 Read the firmware payloads from the official Linux updater file Enter the Pockethernet firmware update flow
-Write the main firmware payload
+Write the firmware payloads
-Write the second small payload
 Ask the device to validate the firmware
 Set the Pockethernet LEDs green when validation succeeds Set the Pockethernet LEDs red when an error occurs
 ```

-The Python script contains the update protocol implementation, but it does not contain the firmware itself.
+The Python updater scripts contain the update protocol implementation, but they do not contain the firmware itself.

 ## Technical summary

-The v33 updater script was created by inspecting the official Pockethernet v33 Linux updater.

-The official Linux updater is an x86_64 Linux executable.
-Inside that executable are two embedded firmware payloads.
+The official Linux updater is an x86_64 Linux executable. macOS cannot run it directly.

-The macOS Python updater extracts those payloads from the official updater file and sends them to the device over USB CDC serial.
+The macOS Python updater extracts embedded firmware payloads from the official Linux updater file and sends them to the device over USB CDC serial.

 The update protocol uses: